umdcs4995/whiteboard_androidClient/README.md

 ### Building messages

-Message data needs to be packaged in a JSONObject or JSONArray in order to be sent via socket.io.
+Message data needs to be packaged in a JSONObject or JSONArray in order to be sent via socketio.
 This is pretty easy to do:

     JSONObject jsonData = new JSONObject();
     jsonData.put("name", "testBoard");